Intel-bigdata/IntelQATCodec/README.md

 QuickAssist Technology, which is easy to integrate into existing systems and networks using the available Intel drivers and patches.

+## Notice
+[Intel QATCodec, version 2.3.0] has been updated to include functional and security updates.
+Users should update to the latest version.

 ## Online Documentation

 http://www.intel.com/content/www/us/en/embedded/technology/quickassist/overview.html